 Recently, I posted a photo that I took using Spot Metering Mode.
 The image attracted much attention from Facebook and Instagram.
-Many asked questions about how and when to use the spot metering.
+Many asked questions about how and when to use this metering mode.
 So, I decided to write a short post to explain some of the basics.

 Here is the photo that I posted:

 Spot Metering Mode